Ukraine security chief calls for better cyber defence against Russia

-KIEV A Ukrainian security chief said on Wednesday Ukraine needed to beef up its cyber defences, citing a recent spate of attacks on government websites that he said originated in Russia.
+KIEV (Reuters) - A Ukrainian security chief said on Wednesday Ukraine needed to beef up its cyber defences, citing a recent spate of attacks on government websites that he said originated in Russia.

 Over the past week, Ukraine's Finance and Defence ministries and State Treasury said their websites had been temporarily downed by attacks aimed at disrupting their operations.